-The Scheme's objectives when managing capital are to provide returns for Members through capital growth and income.
+The Scheme's objectives when managing capital is to provide returns for Members through capital growth and income.
 The Scheme does this by investing in a diversified portfolio of financial assets.

-The Scheme undertakes to invest the contributions and accumulation value of the Members in investments that meet the Scheme's objectives while maintaining sufficient liquidity to meet Member withdrawals.
+The Scheme undertakes to invest the contributions of the Members in investments that meet the Scheme's objectives while maintaining sufficient liquidity to meet Member withdrawals.